© Suzanne Myers

 “Steady on now,” Jeremy said, holding his hands up against such reckless talk.

-Tim sensed that he had said enough to Jeremy who he did not want to alienate completely.
+Tim sensed that he had said enough.
 There was part of him that could sympathise with Jeremy’s shock.
 He knew that no archaeologist was advised to allow his imagination to over-ride scholarship but he had a feeling that there was an awful lot of bluff when it came to the real questions about our past.
 It seemed to Tim that many areas of learning, science and theology included, were somehow undermined by a deeply perplexing mystery that nobody dared probe.
 Consequently, Tim found himself trapped within an edifice of learning that threatened to fall down around his ears because a vital part of its foundation was missing.
 Tim had decided that this vital part, this corner stone, might well turn out to be a huge chunk of pre-history that, once known and understood, would secure the edifice with perfect reason.

 “What’s this?”
 Jeremy asked, pointing at a mark on Tim’s sketch map.